Shaivism: Etymology and nomenclature

-Overview

-The reverence for Shiva is one of the pan-Hindu traditions found widely across India predominantly in Southern India, Sri Lanka, and Nepal.
-While Shiva is revered broadly, Hinduism itself is a complex religion and a way of life, with a diversity of ideas on spirituality and traditions.
-It has no ecclesiastical order, no unquestionable religious authorities, no governing body, no prophet(s) nor any binding holy book; Hindus can choose to be polytheistic, pantheistic, monotheistic, monistic, agnostic, atheistic, or humanist.

-Shaivism is a major tradition within Hinduism with a theology that is predominantly related to the Hindu god Shiva.
-Shaivism has many different sub-traditions with regional variations and differences in philosophy.
-Shaivism has a vast literature with different philosophical schools ranging from nondualism, dualism, and mixed schools.

 Origins and history

-The origins of Shaivism are unclear and a matter of debate among scholars, as it is an amalgam of pre-Vedic cults and traditions and Vedic culture.
+The origins of Shaivism are unclear and a matter of debate among scholars.
+According to Chakravarti, it is an amalgam of pre-Vedic cults and traditions and Vedic culture.
+Gavin flood associates it with the Brahmanization of local traditions.
+According to Bisschop, early shaivism is rooted in the worship of the vedic deity Rudra.

 Indus Valley Civilisation

-Some trace the origins to the Indus Valley civilization, which reached its peak around 2500–2000 BCE.
+Some trace the origins to the Indus Valley Civilisation, which reached its peak around 2500–2000 BCE.
 Archeological discoveries show seals that suggest a deity that somewhat appears like Shiva.
 Of these is the Pashupati seal, which early scholars interpreted as someone seated in a meditating yoga pose surrounded by animals, and with horns.
 This "Pashupati" (Lord of Animals, Sanskrit paśupati) seal has been interpreted by these scholars as a prototype of Shiva.
 Gavin Flood characterizes these views as "speculative", saying that it is not clear from the seal if the figure has three faces, or is seated in a yoga posture, or even that the shape is intended to represent a human figure.

 Other scholars state that the Indus Valley script remains undeciphered, and the interpretation of the Pashupati seal is uncertain.
 According to Srinivasan, the proposal that it is proto-Shiva may be a case of projecting "later practices into archeological findings".
 Similarly, Asko Parpola states that other archaeological finds such as the early Elamite seals dated to 3000–2750 BCE show similar figures and these have been interpreted as "seated bull" and not a yogi, and the bull interpretation is likely more accurate.

 Vedic elements

-The Rigveda (~1500–1200 BCE) has the earliest clear mention of Rudra in its hymns 2.33, 1.43 and 1.114.
+The Rigveda (~1500–1200 BCE) has the earliest clear mention of Rudra ("Roarer") in its hymns 2.33, 1.43 and 1.114.
+Flood notes that Rudra is an ambiguous god, peripheral in the Vedic pantheon, possibly indicating non-Vedic origins.
 The text also includes a Satarudriya, an influential hymn with embedded hundred epithets for Rudra, that is cited in many medieval era Shaiva texts as well as recited in major Shiva temples of Hindus in contemporary times.
-Yet, the Vedic literature only present scriptural theology, but does not attest to the existence of Shaivism.
+Yet, the Vedic literature only presents scriptural theology, but does not attest to the existence of Shaivism.

-The Shvetashvatara Upanishad, likely composed before the Bhagavad Gita about 4th century BCE contains the theistic foundations of Shaivism wrapped in a monistic structure.
-It contains the key terms and ideas of Shaivism, such as Shiva, Rudra, Maheswara, Guru, Bhakti, Yoga, Atman, Brahman and self-knowledge.